The Ultimate IT Asset Management Checklist [+Free Template]

 As we've seen, ITAM is a structured set of processes, so checklists are essential – they help you break down each section into small, achievable work packages.
 When creating this particular IT Asset Management checklist, we focused on strategy outline, toolset implementation, audit preparation, and continual improvement.

-To support you through the whole process and make sure you are getting the most out of your possible practice, you must have an all-round ITAM software tool like InvGate Insight.
+To support you through the whole process and make sure you are getting the most out of your possible practice, you must have an all-round ITAM software tool like InvGate Asset Management.
 This way you will make sure that your data is reliable, updated, and easy to access, and that you can automate specific tasks when necessary.

 Frequently Asked Questions